Get in touch!

 Welcome to my blog!

-If you would like to contact me about anything at all, I will be happy to hear from you!
+If you would like to contact me about anything at all, I would be happy to hear from you.

 I can also be followed on Twitter at https://twitter.com/Moviebore

 I wrote the book, A-Z of Exeter: People, Places, History.
 It’s basically a history of the city presented in alphabetical rather than chronological order and is an enjoyable and informative read (at least, I thought so).
 It was published by Amberley in 2019.
 The cover looks like this (below)and you can find it in the usual bookshops (e.g. the ones which begin with “W”) and the usual online retail outlets (such as the one beginning with “A”).